sukritishuk/ML_ZoomCamp_Article/README.md

 * Splitting the dataset into Train and Test subsets
 * Model Selection for Stock Predictions - ARIMA, Seasonal ARIMA (SARIMA) Model, Auto ARIMA, Prophet
 * Time Series Forecasting -

-  a) Generating In-Sample (One-Step Ahead) Predictions for Amazon stock data
+    * Generating In-Sample (One-Step Ahead) Predictions for Amazon stock data
-  b) Generating Dynamic Forecasts
+    * Generating Dynamic Forecasts
-  c) Making Out-of-Sample Forecasts for Amazon stocks
+    * Making Out-of-Sample Forecasts for Amazon stocks

 ### Sources of Data -

 I retrieved Amazon Stock data from Kaggle Public Dataset - [FAANG- Complete Stock Data](https://www.kaggle.com/aayushmishra1512/faang-complete-stock-data).
-The ata was available as a csv file (*Amazon.csv*).
+The data was available as a csv file (*Amazon.csv*).
 The data contained all the relevant data such as Opening price, Closing price, Volumes of stock traded about the Amazon stock from 1997 to 2020.

 ### Data Preparation -